coverclock/com-diag-codex/README.md

 for IPv4 and ```alpha-6.prairiethorn.org``` for IPv6; this allows hosts trying to connect to ```foo``` to be able to select the IP version by using a different host name when it is resolved via DNS.

+## Certificate Revocation Lists

+The Codex library does *not* directly handle signed certificate revocation lists or the real-time revocation of certificates using the Online Certificate Status Protocol (OCSP).
+It will however import a simple ASCII list of hexadecimal certificate serial numbers, and reject any connection whose certificate chain has a serial number on that list.
+The Codex CRL is a simple ASCII file containing a human readable and editable list of serial numbers, one per line.
+Here is an example.

+    9FE8CED0A7934174
+    9FE8CED0A7934175

 ## Configuration